 - Must purchase all benefits, pension, lump sum and death benefits.
-Cannot target one benefit such as tax free lump sum
+Cannot target one benefit such as tax-free lump sum

 - Inflexible benefits in retirement.
-Cannot access ARF, draw additional benefits early in retirement or easily pass value to next of kin.
+Cannot access ARF, draw additional benefits early in retirement or easily pass the value to next of kin.